Understanding ulcerative colitis flare-ups

 - Histologic remission: When both clinical and endoscopic tests didn't show signs of UC

-If Ulcerative Colitis symptoms keep coming back, it can be a sign that medications aren't working.
-A new clinical trial is researching an investigational treatment that takes a different approach – and volunteers are needed.
-Learn more.
+With UC, it can feel like life revolves around symptoms.
+If UC symptoms keep coming back, it can be a sign that medications aren't working.
+Consider taking part in a clinical trial researching an investigational treatment option for people living with UC.